Nursing home staff and people

 The nursing home industry is suffering a financial fallout from the pandemic.
 Nursing home leaders say the industry “is doing all it can with limited resources — and that the real solution to better care would be more public money through Medicaid, which makes up the bulk of long-term care funding.”

 A large chunk of Medicaid funding, however, comes from state governments.
 States are feeling their own financial pinch because of the pandemic.
-Whether states that face a budget crisis — or states that make helping the vulnerable a low priority as a matter of principle — can or will commit resources to caregiving is doubtful.
+States are feeling their own financial pinch after the pandemic.

 NBC reports that the “biggest obstacle to any sweeping change” is the difficulty of “convincing lawmakers and the public to make long-term care a priority.”
 People who are young and healthy don’t want to think about what will happen, either to themselves or their parents, if they suffer infirmities as they age.
 And if voters who haven’t reached their senior years aren’t focused on a problem, neither are the politicians who represent them.